sdoboli/Lab8_CSC16_S21/README.md

 		Type: ls

-4. Goal: Understand how to generate random numbers in C++.
-Check the generate_random.cpp code:
-	a) Open the file in visual studio code.
-Write down what you think the code is doing.
-	b) Compile the program: make random
-	c) Run the program: ./random

 5. Goal: Understand how to use cin to input data in your program.
 Check the code: input.cpp
 	a) Open the file in visual studio code.
 Write down what you think the code is doing.